circinusX1/rssh_client/README.md

-## If you want your private customised server please Open an issue, and we can take it from there.
+*  If you want your private customised secured  server please Open an issue.